-COVID-19 had a catastrophic effect on the world resulting in numerous deaths worldwide.
+COVID-19 had a catasrtophic effect on the world resulting in more death worldwide.
 It possessed a risk of spread, hence there was a need in modification of dental treatment of children.
-AAPD and WHO suggested modifications in treatment protocols/techniques like Hall's technique, rubber dam, Tell-show-do, silver diamine fluoride and "limiting the use of syringes" which were adapted by dentists.
+AAPD and WHO suggested modifications in few treatment protocols/ techniques like Hall's technique, rubber dam, Tell-show-do, silver diamine fluoride and limiting the use of syringes which were adapted amongst dentists.
 A survey using Google forms was composed referring to various scientific journals and articles to assess the changes adopted by the pediatric dentists post pandemic.
 This survey was circulated amongst 400 pediatric dentists.
-In this survey, the techniques and methods adopted by the dentists during the covid pandemic period and their continuation in their clinical practice post covid were evaluated.
+In this survey, the techniques and methods adopted by the dentists during the covid pandemic period and continuing those protocols in their clinical practice post covid were evaluated.

-Keywords: children; modified pediatric treatment protocol; post covid
+Keywords: children; modified pediatric treatment protocol; post covid; preventive dentistry; behavior management